AVEVA/CONNECT-data-services-developer-docs/content/communities/community-administration.md

 ## Prerequisites

 To perform most tasks related to community administration, you must have [community administrator permissions](xref:ccRoles#community-administrators-preview) assigned to your user role.

-**Note:** Some community administration tasks require you to be a [Community Owner](xref:ccRoles#community-owner-preview).
-These tasks are denoted below with an asterisk (*).
+Some tasks have additional prerequisites noted in the task itself.

 ## Community administration tasks